 Seizures may occur suddenly, even in pets that have never experienced them.
 During seizures, pets may exhibit irrational aggression, collapse, reactive biting or other behaviors that require extremely careful handling by pet-owners.
 Make certain all handlers keep their hands and faces away from the mouths of affected pets.

-Bloat is a more common emergency.
+Bloat or GDV is a more common emergency.
 The condition involves the visible swelling or distention of your pet's abdomen.
 While it can occur from overeating, it may also be due to serious digestive conditions, such as twisting of the intestines or stomach, allergic reactions, poisoning or fluid in the abdomen.

 Except for abdominal swelling, your pet's behavior may not change markedly.
 Typical signs include rapid pulse, discomfort and panting.
 In any case, a call to the clinic is usually warranted.